 Page

 Cover 1

 Consolidated Financial Statements

 - Consolidated balance sheets 2

 Consolidated statements of income 3

 Consolidated statements of cash flows 4

 Notes to consolidated financial statements 5

 Exhibits to consolidated financial statements 17

 Primary Financial Statements

 - Balance sheets 19

-- Statements of income 20
+Statements of income 20

 Statements of changes in shareholders' equity 21

-- Statements of cash flows 22
+Statements of cash flows 22

-- Notes to financial statements 23
+Notes to financial statements 23

+Exhibits to financial statements 53

+Ratification of lithographed signatures 59

-- Exhibits to financial statements 19 20 21 22 23 52 58
+Balance sheets Statements of income Statements of changes in shareholders' equity Statements of cash flows Notes to financial statements Exhibits to financial statements 19 20 21 22 23 53 59

-Ratification of lithographed signatures 58

 English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 12 to the primary financial statements in the English translation.
 In case of discrepancy, the financial statements filed with the CNV prevail over this translation.

-Macacha Güemes 515 - Ciudad Autónoma de Buenos Aires, Argentina
+Macacha Güemes 515 - Autonomous City of Buenos Aires, Argentina

-FISCAL YEAR NUMBER 35 BEGINNING ON JANUARY 1, 2011
+FISCAL YEAR NUMBER 35

+BEGINNING ON JANUARY 1, 2011